 Why?
 Because all that grease ends up all over your face, and if you don’t clean it soon and thoroughly, guess what?
 It ends up clogging your pores and hair follicles.
 Which, as we know too well by now, is the signal that all the acne is waiting in order to kick start its little acne revolt.

 The same goes for preparing greasy foods.
 Cooks or professional chefs whose job is to hang over a frying pan of french fries, steaks, and bacon all day can be prone to acne if they don’t take good care of their faces.
 The common person, like you and me, will experience the same problem if we’re frying fish, meat, french fries, hell, even veggies.
 Because it’s the oil that we use during the cooking process that gets sprayed around and interspersed with the air.
 And our faces attract it like a magnet.

 So, the bottom line is this: please enjoy all the greasy foods you want.
 Eating it won’t make you get acne, but eating it carelessly and preparing it without giving yourself a good wash afterwards will.
 Of course, you shouldn’t eat too many greasy foods for a different reason… But that’s a different reason for a different time.

-If there is a Bible somewhere dedicated on keeping your skin clean and healthy, it would have the Ten Commandments For Healthy Skin somewhere around its initial pages.
+If there is a Bible somewhere dedicated on keeping your skin clean and healthy (we actually wrote one), it would have the Ten Commandments For Healthy Skin somewhere around its initial pages.
 And do you know what the first commandment for healthy skin would be?
 Here it is: